-LMDC continues to maintain a small staff with office space needed to carry out its planning and community development activities, including grant management, project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff is now working both in the office a few days per week and remotely on other days due to the Pandemic.
+LMDC management continues to try to maintain sufficient staff to carry out its planning and community development activities, including grant management, project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
+LMDC staff is working both in the office a few days per week and remotely on other days due to the Pandemic.
 LMDC staff monitored the activities of approximately 30 subrecipients and consultants.
-We executed two subrecipient agreement amendments and closed one subrecipient agreement, while moving two others closer to completion.
-We amended four of our consulting contracts, three of which will be needed for the Site 5 development project.
-LMDC staff distributed over \$5,500,000 in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+We amended three subrecipient agreements and closed two other agreements, while moving projects closer to completion.
+We also amended one administrative contract.
+LMDC staff distributed over \$12,500,000 in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

-No funds were charged to this activity for the past year while approximately \$238,000 in administrative costs was charged to the administrative activity in our other Grant.
-Total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs remain less than the 5% allowable for administrative expenses.
+No funds were charged to this activity for over a year while approximately \$258,000 in administrative costs was charged to the administrative activity in our other Grant.
+Total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs remain less than 5% of our total grants.